Here is the list of Top 10 Deadly Assault Rifles:

 The M4 carbine is a shorter and lighter variant of the M16A2 assault rifle.
 The M4 is a 5.56×45mm NATO, air-cooled, direct impingement gas-operated, magazine-fed carbine.
 It has a 14.5 in (370 mm) barrel and a telescoping stock.
 The M4/M4A1 5.56mm Carbine is a lightweight, gas operated, air cooled, magazine fed, selective rate, shoulder fired weapon with a collapsible stock.
 It is now the standard issue firearm for most units in the U.S. military.
 Equipped with a shorter barrel, collapsible stock and detachable carrying handle (with a built-in accessory rail) it provides soldiers operating in close quarters with improved handling and the capability to rapidly and accurately engage targets at extended range.

-Turkish defense manufacturer MKEK (Makina ve Kimya Endüstrisi Kurumu) began development of a new assault rifle for Turkish armed forces in around 2007.
-A first batch of 200 MPT-76 battle rifles were delivered to the Turkish armed forces in 2014.
-The MPT-76 was designed for robust high altitude, all weather combat, capable of functioning in extreme hot and cold weather.
-It is a gas-operated 7.62x51mm NATO assault rifle designed for the most harsh environments.
+Turkish defence manufacturer MKEK (Makina ve Kimya Endüstrisi Kurumu) began development of a new assault rifle for Turkish armed forces in around 2007.
+The first batch of 200 MPT-76 battle rifles was delivered to the Turkish armed forces in 2014.
+The MPT-76 was designed for robust high altitude, all-weather combat, capable of functioning in extreme hot and cold weather.
+It is a gas-operated 7.62x51mm NATO assault rifle designed for the harshest environments.
 The MPT-76 has recently replaced the HK G3 in the Turkish Armed Forces.